mongodb/specifications/source/sessions/driver-sessions.rst

 When monitoring the state of a deployment
 -----------------------------------------

-A driver MAY omit a session ID in isMaster commands sent solely for the purposes of monitoring the state of a deployment.
+A driver MAY omit a session ID in hello and legacy hello commands sent solely for the purposes of monitoring the state of a deployment.

 When sending a parallelCollectionScan command
 ---------------------------------------------